 Wirecast is designed so that you can configure most of your options directly in your Wirecast document or the Shot Editor.
-The Preferences window enables you to set up Wirecast, set Desktop Presenter options, manage your licenses, update your software, and set advanced video options.
+The Preferences window enables you to set up Wirecast, manage your licenses, update your software, and set advanced video options.

 - Accessing Preferences

 - General

-- Performance
+- Shot Display

 - LicensesSoftware Update

 - Hot Keys

 - Controllers

 - Advanced